-- Remove the child quickly and with minimum fuss from the classroom. - Provide a supply of tissues. - ➤ The child MUST catch his or her own blood. - > Wear plastic gloves. - Lean the child forward, pinch the soft part of the nose for up to 10 minutes. - ➤ If the bleeding continues for more than 30 minutes follow the procedures for contacting parents and calling an ambulance (see page 1). - Dispose of all blood stained tissues etc in servery swing bin (emptied daily).
+- ➤ Remove the child quickly and with minimum fuss from the classroom. - Provide a supply of tissues. - > The child MUST catch his or her own blood. - ➤ Wear plastic gloves. - Lean the child forward, pinch the soft part of the nose for up to 10 minutes. - ➤ If the bleeding continues for more than 30 minutes follow the procedures for contacting parents and calling an ambulance (see page 1). - Dispose of all blood stained tissues etc in yellow waste bin situated in staff toilet.